How to sell a service with uncertain outcomes: Introduction

 \item \textbf{Superiority of voluntary usage.} We prove that maximum seller profit is \emph{always} weakly higher when the seller allows the buyer the freedom to accept or reject the outcome than when the seller forces the buyer to accept and pay for every outcome (\cref{voluntary-usage-subsumes}).

 \item \textbf{Complexity of computing profit-maximizing menus.} We show that maximum profit can be achieved by offering just two distinct usage prices: 0 and $\infty$ (\cref{two-usage-prices-suffice}).
 Using this reduction, we prove that computing the exact maximum seller profit in the service provider problem is \tbf{NP}-hard even when there are only two buyer types and a single seller action (\cref{np-hardness-two-types}).
-Despite this hardness result, we use a dynamic program framework to derive a fully polynomial time approximation scheme (FPTAS) for \emph{approximating} the maximum seller profit as long as the number of buyer types $T$ is constant (\cref{fptas}).
+Despite this hardness result, we use a dynamic program framework \citep{woeginger2000} to derive a fully polynomial time approximation scheme (FPTAS) for \emph{approximating} the maximum seller profit when the number of buyer types $T$ is constant and the seller's profit margin is at least a positive constant (\cref{fptas}).

-\item \tbf{Revenue-optimality in single-parameter settings.} Even though the general service provider problem is \tbf{NP}-hard, when buyers' valuations are parametrized by a single real number we show that not only can we efficiently compute a \emph{revenue}-maximizing menu, but also revenue can be maximized by a menu consisting of a single contract (\cref{single-parameter-revenue}). \end{itemize}
+\item \tbf{Revenue-optimality in single-parameter settings.} Even though the general service provider problem is \tbf{NP}-hard, when buyers' valuations are parametrized by a single real number we show that not only can we efficiently compute a \emph{revenue}-maximizing menu, but also that revenue can be maximized by a menu consisting of a single contract (\cref{single-parameter-revenue}). \end{itemize}

-Taken together, these results provide comprehensive insights into the structure of optimal contracts to sell services with stochastic outcomes.
+Taken together, our results provide comprehensive insights into the structure of optimal contracts to sell services with uncertain outcomes.